How To Grow Mazari Palm Tree (Nannorrhops ritchiana)

 Propagation:By seed, germinating slowly

-Mazari Palm Flowers and Fruits
+Flowers and Fruits of the Mazari Palm

-Fruits are round, pea size, and range in color from brown to orange.
-Each stem is monocarpic, as the fruit matures, the branch will die, but the palm will continue to grow from basal sprouts.
+Each stem is monocarpic, meaning that as the fruit matures, the branch will die, but the palm will continue to grow from basal sprouts.

-To prevent nutritional deficiency, apply good quality palm fertilizer that has continuous release formula twice a year during growing season.
+To prevent nutritional deficiencies, it is recommended to apply a high-quality palm fertilizer with a continuous-release formula twice a year during the growing season.

 Mazari Palm Tree Pictures